The Western Renewables Link project is subject to an Environment Effects Statement process.

 We are preparing the Western Renewables Link EES in accordance with the Ministerial guidelines for the assessment of environmental effects under the Environment Effects Act 1978 (Vic) and scoping requirements issued by the Minister for Planning for the project.
 We are also preparing a draft Planning Scheme Amendment, in accordance with the Planning and Environment Act 1987 (Vic).

-The required survey work to inform our Environment Effects Statement (EES) submission has been completed.
-We plan to have the EES on public exhibition in the second half of 2025.
-All landholders and community members can make a submission during the public exhibition.
-More information about the EES public review process can be found on the Department of Transport and Planning website.
+The required survey work to inform our Environment Effects Statement (EES) submission has been completed and we are targeting to have the EES on public exhibition in the second half of 2025.
+Further information on the EES public review process can be found on the Department of Transport and Planning website (Public review of an EES), and all landholders and community members can make a submission during public exhibition.

 As we have not been able to access all sections of the proposed route, the data included in the EES takes a conservative approach to ensure all potential environmental impacts are assessed in accordance with the scoping requirements for the project’s EES.